The Appearance of Progress

 Accessibility

-Prettypretty’s focus on colors manipulation is not just an aesthetic concern but also touches upon accessibility.
+Prettypretty’s focus on color manipulation is not just an aesthetic concern but also touches upon accessibility.
 That is one reason why prettypretty already includes a contrast metric that is surprisingly similar to the Advanced Perceptual Contrast Algorithm (APCA).
 APCA is attractive because it clearly outperforms the contrast-ratio metric specified in version 2.x of the Web Content Accessibility Guidelines (WCAG).
 Unfortunately, it also suffers from a license that is—charitably—best described as quirky.
 More importantly, the combination of well-specified application styles and a reliable contrast metric enables automatic contrast correction.
 However, accessibility of terminal applications that do more than just emitting text remains vastly underexplored.